UniversitaDellaCalabria/django-freeradius-manager/README.md

 #### An interesting use case

-A user can have multiple freeradius accounts.
-Everytime he logs in the system using a freeradius account he can see all the owned freeradius accounts and change the passwords of these.
-If instead a user would like to be an __account manager__ he should be configured in the system as `User.is_staff = True`.
-When one of these freeradius accounts accesses to the system they can only see connection beloging to the used freeradius accounts, and not all, and change only this password.
+Users can have multiple freeradius accounts.
+Everytime they log in the system using a freeradius account they can see all the owned freeradius accounts and change their passwords.
+If instead an user would like to be an __account manager__ he should be configured in the system as `User.is_staff = True`.
+When one of the freeradius accounts owned by him accesses to the system they can only see the connections beloging to the used freeradius account used to log in, and not all, and change only that password.
-That's a good strategy for managers that want to handle more accounts to their collaborators, belonging to his identity.
+That's a good strategy for managers that wants to handle more accounts to their collaborators, belonging to his identity.

 #### Credits